madeofpendletonwool/PinePods/README.md

 ## ToDo (Listed in order they will be implemented)

+- [ ] Unlock api creation for standard users
+- [ ] Email resets currently broken for non-admins due to lockdown on encryption key.
+Need to handle encryption server-side
 - [ ] Implement Postgresql as option for database backend
 - [ ] Jump to clicked timestamp
 - [ ] Timestamps in playing page